irenealgi/irenealegre.com/finimize_test.md

 * A dynamic graph that updates constantly and has several views (e.g. yearly, weekly)
 * The same sections found in the Investment Screen, with the amount of money invested in each and whatever has been gained from it expressed in pounds and a percentage number.
 * A section that indicates the amount of money available for investment.
 * A clear CTA that takes the user to the Investment Screen, where they can invest more.
+I have chosen to keep the Investment Screen as the main screen for investing because it keeps the platform coherent and simplifies the process of investing.
-* A secondary CTA that will allow users to retrieve money from their investments and move it back to Cash Savings
+* A secondary CTA that will allow users to retrieve money from their investments and move it back to Cash Savings.
+This is important, as many users might change their mind and/or need the money for an emergency.

 ![](images/tests/finimize_welcome.png)